 Sea Otter Disturbance Research

-In order to be able to evaluate the efficacy of our program, as well as investigate the current effect of marine recreation and other human activities on sea otters, Sea Otter Savvy has implemented a research program in collaboration with scientists from the Southern Sea Otter Research Alliance.
+In order to investigate the effect of marine recreation and other human activities on sea otters, as well monitor changes in disturbance levels as our outreach measures unfold, Sea Otter Savvy has implemented a research program in collaboration with scientists from the Southern Sea Otter Research Alliance.
 Our method of data collection will include a randomized approach in which sea otter behavior and activity, and the number, type, and proximity of a range of factors that may trigger behavior change, are recorded and contrasted between sites of predicted high and lower levels of disturbance.

 Map of Disturbance Hot Spots